jyangfsu/WQChartPy/README.md

 ## Contributing to WQChartPy

-Users are welcome to submit bug reports, feature requests, and code contributions to this project through GitHub or mail to us at mye@fsu.edu.
+Users are welcome to submit bug reports, feature requests, and code contributions to this project through GitHub or mail to us at jingyang@cug.edu.cn or mye@fsu.edu.